 Even without a stigma attached, it can be hard to ask for support.
 You’ve been successful in other areas of your life, so you believe that you should be able to quit drinking or using drugs on your own, too.
 In reality, the solution is not so simple, and many people struggle to stop or reduce substance abuse on their own.

 All forms of infidelity are devastating.
 It’s common to feel utterly hopeless that you can ever repair your relationship, that you can ever trust your partner again.
 But there is hope.
 With the help of an experienced infidelity counselor, couples can eventually get their relationship back to a healthy place, often to an even healthier place than before the affair.

 Marriage & Couples Counseling

 It’s normal for couples to need help sometimes.
 Very few of us are experts at being in relationships, and most of us need outside help at some point in our marriages.
 Even for couples who are willing to work on things, they usually don’t know how to do the work.
-Vefore we end relationships, we should try everything - we should leave everything out on the field, so to speak
+Before we end relationships, we should try everything - we should leave everything out on the field, so to speak.

 Sex Addiction Counseling

-Someone has a sex addiction when their sexual behavior causes problems in their life or makes them feel badly about themselves.
+Someone has a sex addiction when their sexual behavior causes problems in their life or makes them feel bad about themselves.
 This could take the form of masturbation, pornography use, extramarital affairs, compulsive flirting, prostitution – essentially any sexual behavior that becomes problematic.